korayleigh/t3a2-a/README.md

 The ‘Test’ column is for code that has been written and reviewed, but needs to have testing implemented.

 Once reviewed (and if relevant, tested), cards are moved to the ‘Complete’ column.

+## Source Control Methodology

+We have decided to use branching rather than forking to manage our repositories collaboratively.
+We considered using forking, however this was discounted as for a team of two working closely, and in constant communication it was deemed to not provide any additional features that are useful to us in this context.
+The main benefit of forking as we see it is that the main repository has a single person/administrator having final say / control over what code is included/merged in.
+For us this is clearly unnecessary as the people contributing to the project is necessarily limited to just us 2, and so we do not need to further control who can submit PRs and merge.
+In addition, forking would mean managing 2 copies of each repository which is more work, and would require branches to develop features anyway, so also does not save time in any aspect either.

+We also are required by the assignment specifications to keep branch history intact (i.e. we cannot delete branches).
+Therefore, we have decided to make a new branch for each edit (even if it is related to the same task/feature), e.g. wireframes/edit_1, wireframes/edit_2 etc. so as to avoid merge conflicts.

+We have considered a rebasing solution in order to mitigate the number of branches, however as at the time of writing we have not yet managed to find a working solution that solves both of these problems.

+Our end to end process therefore, is as follows:

+- Create a new, uniquely named branch to work on a new feature, or even a new edit of an existing branch (e.g. each time we edit the readme is a new, distinct branch 'readme/edit_1', 'readme/edit_2' etc.)
+- Work, commit, push
+- Pull request to merge into main
+- Other team member checks the work, and if approved, merges the pull request into main
+- Repeat

 ### Trello screenshots